-Twin Cities Habitat for Humanity is well known for its mission of bringing people together to create, preserve, and promote affordable homeownership and advancing racial equity in housing.
-But you might be surprised to learn how shopping and donating to ReStore home improvement outlets help divert 3 million pounds of refuse from being thrown in landfills.
+Twin Cities Habitat for Humanity is well known for its mission of bringing people together to create, preserve, and promote affordable homeownership and to advance racial equity in housing.
+But you might be surprised to learn how shopping and donating to ReStore home improvement outlets help divert 3.9 million pounds of refuse from being thrown in landfills annually.

-Twin Cities Habitat for Humanity ReStore, located in Minneapolis and New Brighton, provide our shoppers with new and gently used home improvement products and building materials.
-From lighting, furniture, doors, windows, appliances, cabinets, and tools, it’s the perfect place to shop for deals on small projects or your upcoming home remodel.
+Twin Cities Habitat for Humanity ReStore, with locations in both Minneapolis and New Brighton, provides our shoppers with new and gently used home improvement products and building materials.
+From lighting, furniture, doors, windows, appliances, cabinets, and tools, ReStore is the perfect place to shop for deals on small projects or your upcoming home remodel.

-ReStore outlets are open to the public just like many other retailers, but have a couple of BIG differences compared to big box stores.
-The first is that ReStore is a non-profit.
-It's goal is to boost what Habitat for Humanity regularly does through its mission.
+ReStore outlets are open to the public just like many other retailers, but have a couple of big differences compared to big box stores.
+The first is that ReStore is a nonprofit.
+Its goal is to boost Twin Cities Habitat's mission.

-When items are donated, you're REDUCING the amount of waste and the need to manufacture new items.
+When you donate items, you're reducing the amount of waste and the need to manufacture new items.

-Many items can also be diverted from landfills by RECYCLING them.
-The store breaks down non-salable items to be recycled or DIY-ers upcycle things into something new.
+Many items can also be diverted from landfills by recycling them.
+The store breaks down non-salable items to be recycled or for DIYers to upcycle them into something new.

 We use a simple formula to estimate the weight of items diverted from landfills.
 Every dollar in sales equates to 1.3 pounds.
-That’s 3 million pounds in one year since last Earth Day!
+That’s 3.9 million pounds last year!

 Generous donations from people like you have helped greatly in this effort!
-Over 21,000 donations were made and 50,000 shoppers visited ReStore to make it all happen (from April 2020 to April, 2021).
+From July 2021 to July 2022, over 20,780 donations were made and more than 70,490 shoppers visited ReStore to make it all happen.
 We thank you for your support!

 ReStore also has partnered with PaintCare on paint recycling since 2015.
-Robin Henrichsen, ReStore Donation Manager, says “The general public can bring up to five, gallon containers of paint to us to be recycled for free.
+Robin Henrichsen, Director of ReStore Operations, says “The general public can bring up to five one-gallon containers of paint to us to be recycled for free.
 We have recycled thousands of gallons of paint at our locations.”
 And to top it off, that recycled paint comes back to ReStore as Amazon Paint.
-At only $16 a gallon, it’s a steal and proves recycling can be a cost effective solution while protecting our environment.
+At only $16 a gallon, it’s a great deal and proves recycling can be a cost-effective solution while protecting our environment.

-"As a component of running our retail store and taking in useful building material donations, we inevitably process a high volume of construction and debris waste," Pete O’Keefe, ReStore Director, says.
-“ReStore takes great care to sort and recycle any end of life materials via a partnership with Atomic Recycling.”
+"As a component of running our retail store and taking in useful building material donations, we inevitably process a high volume of construction and debris waste," Robin says.
+“ReStore takes great care to sort and recycle any end-of-life materials via a partnership with Atomic Recycling.”

 Atomic Recycling separates the material and provides a monthly report on percentages of material type and destination.
 On average 70% of those dumpster loads make their way back into a recycling program.
 Roughly 21.15 tons a month from both outlets equal an additional 507,600 pounds (253.8 tons) of material that doesn't make its way to a landfill.

-If you have great recycling or environmentally friendly resources to share, add a comment below.
-We hope you make ReStore a regular stop when buying home improvement items or donating items you no longer need that have value—even after Earth month ends.
+We hope you make ReStore a regular stop when buying home improvement items or donating items you no longer need that have value—even after Earth Month ends.